 You should arrive at a break-even figure based on expenses, especially your fixed expenses.
 This figure represents the minimum number of trainees needed to cover the fixed costs of the event.
-Some topics are more popular than others, so have realistic expectations.
-If you do not have the required minimum number by the registration deadline, the training should be canceled, and monies refunded.
-This breakeven number may be 35 for some topics and locations, or it may be 75 or more for others.
+Some topics will be more popular than others, so have realistic expectations.
+If you do not have the required minimum number by the registration deadline, the training should be canceled and monies refunded.
+This break-even number could be 35 for some topics and locations, or it could be 75 or more for others.

 The goal is to make AT classes break-even projects and not fund raisers.
-However, if attendance is greater thananticipated, there could be extra funds.
+However, if attendance is greater than anticipated, there could be extra funds.
 All profits over \$500 will go to County 76.

-It is very important that Julie Treat, Master Gardener Advanced Training Coordinator (MGATC), be informed of all actions and business of the advanced training program.
+It is very important that Julie Treat, Master Gardener Advanced Training Coordinator (MGATC) be informed of all actions and business of the advanced training program.
 The coordinator shall be emailed or copied on all correspondence regarding an AT.